Grenada - Disaster Preparedness and Response Capacity Assessment and Technical Assistance

 - Component 2- Strategic roadmap and capacity investment planning.
 This activity provides a sustainable and implementable strategic roadmap, based on the country’s specific hazard and exposure profile, organizational capacity, institutional direction and available response resources.

 An evidence-based strategic roadmap and an investment plan have been designed in order to improve disaster preparedness and response.
 In addition, an institutional assessment of the National Disaster Management Organizations of Grenada and the CDEMA was commissioned by the World Bank and the University of Bournemouth to determine the best organizational structure and funding model to provide the most impact in terms of preparedness and response.

 Partnerships and Coordination

-The activities under this project will be implemented by the World Bank in partnership with CDEMA and in close alignment with the work advancing under the EU's 11th EDF Intra-ACP envelope.
+The activities under this project are implemented by the World Bank in partnership with CDEMA and in close alignment with the work advancing under the EU's 11th EDF Intra-ACP envelope.